curiousMindsets/Scrapers/README.md

 # Scrapers

-I wrote these to practice using Scrapy and Playwright
+I wrote these to practice using Scrapy